-- Gain practical experience in a safe environment
+- Gain practical experience in a dependable environment

 - Develop your leadership skills

 The FSU Dedman College of Hospitality houses the following organizations:

 The student chapter of the CMAA gives students opportunities to explore the club management profession and to develop as leaders.
 Members get first-hand experience participating in club tours, shadowing trips and fundraising activities.
 Attending the CMAA's national and world conference allows its members to learn management skills and meet with industry leaders.

 Cynthia Johnson, Faculty Advisor

 Eta Sigma Delta is a prestigious international honor society for superior hospitality administration students.
 The Florida State chapter offers many exciting opportunities to meet new people and become involved in department activities while increasing both your knowledge and exposure to the hospitality industry.
 Only Dedman College of Hospitality majors with an overall 3.0 or higher GPA will receive an email offering admission each semester.

 The Florida State student chapter of FRLA introduces its members to various restaurant businesses and resort hotels in the major cities of the Southeast while building their network contacts and introducing them to a real life work environment through its shadowing trips.
 This organization is also referred to as the Florida State University Society of Hosts Student Chapter.